Last updated on

 Having wall pictures in the kitchen is a venture in and of itself.
 It’s a rarely used idea, and perhaps that’s what makes it unique.
 Want to add copper accent here?
 Do it with the frame.

 This trend came together with the use of copper in kitchen design.
 Lighting pendants above a dining area or the kitchen bar perfectly make use of this metallic material.

 Statement sinks are a big trend, and you can use the copper accent here too.
 This marble countertop sink features the copper finish, and it looks magnificent.
 The rustic appeal is unexpected and contrasts with the luxurious marble to create a lot of drama in this design.

 This is a more subtle use of copper accents.
-We can find it only of the inside of the light fixtures and small planters on the top shelf above the cabinets.
+We can find it only on the inside of the light fixtures and small planters on the top shelf above the kitchen cabinets.

 If you treat copper as another color, it fits in the color palette that completes a playful array of accents.
 This French-inspired kitchen uses it well.

 Of course, there are copper handles.
 It’s one of the easiest ways to use this accent that makes a lot of sense.
 This trend has been around for a couple of years now, together with lighting pendants.

 Appliances having copper accents is a nice touch to have in your kitchen design.
 It makes modern technology fit in the rustic or farmhouse decor seamlessly.